Real Estate in the 613 Has Never Looked Better – Ottawa is on Fire

 Although property sales in the city are increasing, the prices have remained relatively stable, meaning individuals who could not dream of owning homes in cities like Toronto and Vancouver actually have a chance to do so here.

-25 year old Alyssa spoke to us about her plans to own a house.
+25-year-old Alyssa spoke to us about her plans to own a house.
 Working a steady job, she says, “My partner and I are thinking about moving out.
 But we don’t want to rent anymore.
-We’ve been looking around for houses to buy.”
+We’ve been looking around for real estate to buy.”

-Likewise, 22 year old Maya is also encouraged by Ottawa’s housing prices and believes you’re never too young to be a homeowner.
+Likewise, 22-year-old Maya is also encouraged by Ottawa’s housing prices and believes you’re never too young to be a homeowner.
 “I’ve been looking at houses in the Riverside area,” she tells us, “They’re fairly affordable and I have enough savings for a down payment.
-I think I’ll be buying a house soon.”
+I think I’ll be buying a piece of real estate soon.”